riccardopaltrinieri/Santorini-desktop-game/README.md

 ### Jars
-After the download you can start the game wirh jars.
+After the download you can start the game with jars.
 For a simplier use we have created three file.bat.
 ## JAR execution
 ### Client
 To run the client: